venwex/web-service-gin/README.md

-REST API example in Go
+REST API example in Go (using Gin)